-9.3.1.8.
+9.3.1.4.
 Gas drying

 Exhaust gases may be measured wet or dry.
 A gas-drying device, if used, shall have a minimal effect on the composition of the measured gases.
+It shall meet the requirements of section 9.3.9.4.

+The following gas-drying devices are permitted:

+(a) An osmotic-membrane dryer shall meet the temperature specifications in paragraph 9.3.2.2.
+The dew point, Tdew, and absolute pressure, ptotal, downstream of an osmotic-membrane dryer shall be monitored.

+(b) A thermal chiller shall meet the NO2 loss-performance check specified in paragraph 9.3.9.4.

-Chemical dryers are not an acceptable method of removing water from the sample.
+Chemical dryers are not permitted for removing water from the sample.

 Section 9.3.3.3., amend to read